NixOS/moderation/moderation-log.md

+frumptious has been suspended on Discourse for an overtly transphobic comment.

 L33tT33n has been supended from Matrix for ragebaiting.

 joepie91 has been suspended on community platforms until 2025-11-02 for divisive behavior.